- At Night

 Quiet and picturesque, the island of Torcello is perfect for a relaxing day trip.
 Make sure to visit the charming basilica and admire the amazing views from its bell tower.

-This museum contains some of the most illustrious examples of Venetian art.
+The Gallerie dell’Accademia contains some of the most illustrious examples of Venetian art.
 The mere size of the paintings is awe-inspiring – be warned, you may leave with a crick in your neck.

 Planning your Venice visit